medik8s/node-healthcheck-operator/docs/README.md

 ## NodeHealthCheck life-cycle

-- when a node is unhealthy
+When a node is unhealthy:
   - sum up how many other nodes are unhealthy.
   - if the number of unhealthy nodes < maxUnhealthy the controllers creates the external remediation object
   - the external remediation object has an OwnerReference on the NodeHeathCheck object
   - controller updates the NodeHealthCheck.Status

-- when a node turn healthy
+When a node turns healthy:
-  - node-healthcheck-controller deletes the external remediation object
+  - the controller deletes the external remediation object
-  - controller updates the NodeHealthCheck.Status
+  - the controller updates the NodeHealthCheck.Status

 ### External Remediation Resources